 Get Your Hizentra Dose – At Home IVIG Infusion

-Make sure you tell your doctor if you plan to get pregnant or breastfeed.
+Notify your doctor if you plan to get pregnant or breastfeed.

-How Should This Medication Be Administered?
+How Should Hizentra Be Administered?

-Can Hizentra Be Given Intravenously (IV)?
+Can the Medication Be Given Intravenously (IV)?

 How Fast Does Hizentra Work?

 Patients often begin to see results from their treatments by noticing better control of their symptoms or slowing disease progression.
-During this time, your doctor will closely monitor and track to see if there are improvements in the symptoms associated with your primary diagnosis.
+During this time, your doctor will closely monitor and track you to see if there are improvements in the symptoms associated with your primary diagnosis.